giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 __Note__: that this functionality can't be used on premises in most of the occasions.

-## Exposing a single Service {#service-of-type-lb}
+## Exposing a single service {#service-of-type-lb}

-Setting the `type` field of your service to `LoadBalancer` will result in your service being exposed by a dynamically provisioned load balancer.
+Setting your service `type` field to `LoadBalancer` will expose it to a dynamically provisioned load balancer.

 You can do this with any service within your cluster, including services that expose several ports.

-The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer will be published in the Service’s `status.loadBalancer` field, like following:
+The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer will be published in the Service’s `status.loadBalancer` field, like the following:

 ```yaml
 apiVersion: v1